cuppajoe123/Today-I-Learned-App/README.md

 ## Occurrences of development specific strings or secrets not to be used in production
 - Algolia search app.js references development indices
-- EmailService references cuppajoe43@gmail.com.
-Should use more professional address in production
-- RegistrationListerer references localhost.
-Should reference domain name in production
 - Must disable H2 Console in production
 - SubmissionFormController: Algolia API key used in source code, as well as Algolia development indices
-- SubmissionFormController: References localhost
 - VoteController: Algolia API key used in source code, as well as Algolia development indices
 - DataLoader should not run in production